Last Updated: 5 May 2026

 “a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed".

-Any suspected breach of personal data held by the firm must be immediately reported to Andrew Doherty, who shall be responsible for co-ordinating the firm’s response to the breach and any required communications with the DPC and data subjects.All data breaches will be fully documented, as to the source of the breach, its nature, extent and the remedial action taken.
+Any suspected breach of personal data held by the firm must be immediately reported to the Head of Privacy, who shall be responsible for co-ordinating the firm’s response to the breach and any required communications with the DPC and data subjects.All data breaches will be fully documented, as to the source of the breach, its nature, extent and the remedial action taken.
 Where the firm acts as controller of data, it will comply with its obligation to notify data breaches to the Data Protection Commission not later than 72 hours after having become aware of the breach.

 The following are the contents of a notification breach under the GDPR to be used by the firm:Where the firm acts as a Data Processor, it shall inform the relevant data controller (i.e. the corporate client).
 In these instances, the firm should be mindful of the potential obligation of the controller to inform to the DPC within 72 hours, and therefore these reports must be made as soon as feasibly possible and without undue delay.